erlangpack/erlang-oauth/README.md

 to cover [OAuth 2.0](http://oauth.net/2/).

-## Erlang/OTP compatibility
+## OTP compatibility

 Erlang/OTP R14B or greater.

 ## [Rebar](https://github.com/basho/rebar) compatibility

 This implementation should be fully compatible with rebar.
-You can add erlang-oauth as a dependency to your rebar.config file like this:
+Add erlang-oauth as a dependency to your rebar.config file like this:

     {deps, [
       {oauth, ".*", {git, "https://github.com/tim/erlang-oauth.git"}}